 The Export turnover including incentives during the year was at Rs.
 1133.15 croresagainst Rs.1025.18 crores in the previous year.
 Export turnover accounts for 87% of thetotal income of the Company.

 Your Directors recommend a Dividend of 15% (i.e Rs.1.50/- per share) for the year ended31st March 2019.

 The Dividend if approved by the shareholders at the AGM will be paid to the equityshareholders whose names appear in the Register of Members as on 19thSeptember 2019 and in respect of shares held in dematerialized form it will be paid tomembers whose names are furnished by National Securities Depository Limited and CentralDepository Services (India) Limited as beneficial owners as on the same date.
 The cashoutgo will be Rs.
 0.87 Cr.
 (Rs.
 0.72 Cr. as dividend and Rs.
 0.15 Cr. as Dividend tax)

 The paid-up Share Capital as on 31st March 2019 was Rs.4.82 Crs.
 During theyear the company has not issued any shares or any convertible instruments.

 During the year under review the Company has not transferred any amount to GeneralReserve.

 MATERIAL CHANGES OCCURRED AFTER THE END OF FINANCIAL YEAR

-The company bagged the following awards during the year.
+The Company has bagged the following awards during the year.

-TEXPROCIL Gold Trophy for the 11th time in a row for the highestexport of grey cotton fabrics
+1. TEXPROCIL Gold Trophy for 13th time in a row for the highest exports ofgrey fabrics.